-Our model contrasts the traditional framework with homogeneously informed investors (e.g., Kim and Verrecchia (1991)), where there is no trading volume following the disclosure of a signal unless investors disagree about the signal-precision in the first place.
-In our case, while investors initially have homogeneous beliefs about the signal-precision, they have heterogeneous beliefs following the disclosure.
+Note that in the traditional framework with homogeneously informed investors (e.g., Kim and Verrecchia (1991)) there is no trading volume following the disclosure of a signal unless investors disagree about the signal-precision in the first place.
+In our model, this is not the case.
+While investors initially have homogeneous beliefs about the signal-precision, they have heterogeneous beliefs following the disclosure.
 This divergence of beliefs, in turn, generates trade following the disclosure.

-Investor i's trading volume is defined as the absolute difference between demands in preannouncement and post-announcement periods:
+Investor i's trading volume is the absolute difference between demands in pre-announcement and post-announcement periods:

-$$V_i = |d{i2}^ - d{i1}^| (2.8)$$
+$$V_i = |d{i2}^ - d{i1}^| \tag{2.8}$$